 Communication: PACU nurses often speak with the patient and family members about the patient’s post-op status.
 They need to communicate clearly and reassure the family members that their loved ones are in safe hands.

-Detail-oriented: As a PACU nurse, it’s essential to keep tabs on crucial details as you’re keeping up with multiple patients simultaneously.
-It would help if you remembered dosage levels for different patients and keep things organized in your mind.
+Detail-oriented: As a PACU nurse, it’s essential to keep tabs on crucial details when taking care of multiple patients simultaneously.
+Remembering dosage levels for different patients and keep things organized can be very helpful.

 Critical thinking: PACU nurses need to have necessary solid thinking skills to solve any complications when a patient undergoes anesthesia.
 Also, they need to know how to help patients with their various needs properly.